theogravity/stainless-tools/README.md

 - `staging`: For development and testing, typically using `yourusername/dev` branch
 - `prod`: For production releases, typically using `main` branch

-The branch name must be specified through one of these methods (in order of precedence):
+The branch name is completely optional and will be determined in this order:
 1. Command line: `--branch yourusername/dev`
 2. Environment: `STAINLESS_SDK_BRANCH=yourusername/dev`
 3. Config defaults: `defaults.branch` in your config file
+4. Current branch in target directory (if it exists)
+5. Generate a new random `cli/<random-hex>` branch

 Example configuration:
 ```json5